 - 1/2 Tbsp. vegetable glycerin

 - 1 Tbsp. grapeseed oil

 Combine the mixture in a spray bottle.
 Shake well, so the ingredients thoroughly blend.
 Spray onto a cotton ball and apply directly to your skin.
 Let it sit for a few seconds as it breaks down the makeup and lifts it from the skin.

 Best for Sensitive Skin: Rosewater and Aloe Gel

 "Rosewater is a soothing topical ingredient, as is aloe," says Nazarian.
 In addition to breaking down water-based makeup, we're betting this would smell divine.
 "This would make a nice toner, too," recommends Alvarez.

-"Those with sensitive skin should be extremely cautious with a DIY regimen," cautions Nazarian. " Those with underlying skin conditions such as acne, eczema, or rosacea should also be wary."
-If this is you, consult with your dermatologist before incorporating any homemade products into your routine.
+"Those with sensitive skin or underlying skin conditions such as acne, eczema, or rosacea should be extremely cautious with a DIY regimen," cautions Nazarian.
+Consult with your dermatologist before incorporating any homemade products into your routine.

 Best for Acne-Prone Skin: Honey and Calendula Oil

 "Honey is anti-microbial and a natural humectant, which makes it an excellent ingredient for drawing moisture into the skin while killing acne-causing bacteria," says Alvarez.
 "This is a super ingredient that should be a staple in any DIY formula."
 The addition of gentle calendula oil provides additional moisture and soothes the skin.